 - if procedures take place on an inpatient or outpatient basis

-A person with original Medicare may expect the following costs:
+In general, a person with original Medicare may expect the following costs in 2021:

-If a doctor gives someone who has undergone the surgery a prescription for a medication, Medicare can help in two ways: through Part D, which is prescription drug coverage available to anyone with original Medicare, or through Medicare Advantage instead of original Medicare, if the plan includes prescription coverage.
+If a doctor gives someone who has undergone the surgery a prescription for a medication, Medicare can help in two ways.
+The first is through Part D, which is prescription drug coverage available to anyone with original Medicare.
+The second is through Medicare Advantage — an alternative to original Medicare — if the plan includes prescription coverage.

 Medicare covers certain weight loss surgeries if a person meets several conditions.
-However, someone undergoing the surgery is responsible for deductibles, copayments, and coinsurance.
+However, the individual undergoing the surgery is responsible for deductibles, copayments, and coinsurance.

-Weight loss surgeries that Medicare covers reduce the stomach size, redirect food from the small intestine, or both.
-The procedures come with side effects and risks, some of which are serious.
+The weight loss surgeries that Medicare covers work by reducing the stomach size, redirecting food from the small intestine, or both.